Hassan-Shoayb/Scraper/README.md

 # Scraper
-Scraper using using Scrapy to scrape data in JSON format
+Scraper using using Scrapy to scrape data from https://getlatka.com/saas-companies in JSON format

 run project using:
 ```